Tag Archives: Tuning

 6. Varying environment conditions

-7. Flat roads, especially for dyno pulls.
-When performing dyno pulls, do not sit waiting for the car to heat soak.
-This will reduce power tremendously.
+7. Flat roads are best, especially for dyno pulls.
+Do not sit waiting for the car to heat soak, as this will greatly reduce power.

 Please note the above should just wet your interest and should drive dialogue between you and the company/Tuner of interest.